FokkeZB/Meetup/README.md

 ```

 * Get your [Consumer details](https://secure.meetup.com/meetup_api/oauth_consumers/).
+* Use authorized access to get ALL information on GET requests and perform POST/DELETE requests also
 * Require the library, create a Meetup object and set your consumer details and gain access:

 ```php